MiguelRocha2001/SEC-HDSLedger-G04/Report.md

 # Bizantine Behavior
 To prove that this system is resilient to several byzantine atacks, the system was tested with multiple configurations, each one corresponding to a different set of processes and respective behaviors:

-- correctConfig: all nodes are correct, and the system don't face any atacks;
+- correctConfig.json: all nodes are correct, and the system don't face any atacks;

-- ignoreRequestsConfig: a single node will ignore the requests coming towards him.
+- ignoreRequestsConfig.json: a single node will ignore the requests coming towards him.
 In particular, this one will start as leader (id = 1).
 The tests will show that, after all nodes start consensus, the other nodes will get their timers expired, and they will change their view, so the node with id = 2 will become the new leader, and, since it is correct, it will lead the consensus to a decision/conclusion.

--
+- badLeaderPropose.json: the leader (byzantine) will propose a random value for each one of the nodes.
+The output will show that no node will ever receive a quorum of identical PREPARE-MESSAGE's, leading to a view change, where the original client value will finally be decided.

+- uponPrepareQuorumWrongValue.json: shows that if a byzantine process, after receiving a quorum of PREPARE requests, and decides to broadcast a COMMIT message, with a incoerent value, the consensus will still decide the right value.

+There is a byzantine behavior that we still dont know how to protect against.
+If the leader is byzantine, and the client wants to append the value X, the byzantine leader could receive the request but never propose that value, and instead propose another one, and the other nodes would never suspect about it, and, so, no view change would be triggered.

 Note: the system is only capable of garantee resilience if the maximum number of byzantine nodes is f and N = 3f, at least, N being the total number of nodes.